isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Responsive Website Design to Elevate Customer Experience and Enhance Conversions.md

 		</figure>
 	</div>
 	<div class="col is-8">
-        <b>Jayden Ooi</b><br><i>Entrepreneur, Digital Strategist</i><br><br>Jayden Ooi is an entrepreneur that founded his own SEO agency 7 years ago.
-He is an experienced professional with expertise in SEO, digital marketing and eCommerce development.
-During his entrepreneurship journey, Jayden Ooi has built up a staunch customer portfolio and a successful team in Singapore and Malaysia over the past 7 years.
-He has consulted with many SMEs, to pivot their brick and mortar business into the digital space, for instance, helping a local bicycle retailer to be ranked on the top of Google, and working with them to re-design their business model and positioning them into an exciting, trending, forward looking brand that is in tune with the younger digital consumers of today.
-One of his prominent clients was a local F&B SME, where a rank 1 SEO rank and a re-designed website, tripled their annual revenue.
-Today, his agency, NightOwl SEO is ranked on page 1 of Google, and he is ranked in the top 5 for more than 25 over industries for his customers.
+        <b>Jayden Ooi</b><br><i>Entrepreneur, Digital Strategist</i><br><br>Jayden Ooi is highly qualified in practice with many successful digital transformations
+for SMEs to pivot their brick-and-mortar businesses into the digital space.
+With his expertise, a local retailer successfully redesigned its business model, ranked number one on Google, and achieved more than three million dollars in e-commerce sales.
+In another instance, he helped a local F&B SME to rise to the top ranking and triple its annual revenue.
+Jayden is an experienced professional in SEO, digital marketing, and e-commerce development.
+Over the years, he has built a staunch customer portfolio and a successful team in Singapore and Malaysia.
+His agency, NightOwl SEO, has helped many of his clients to be in the top 5 rankings on Google.
 	</div>
 </div>